-Only a few years later, the dead were buried here directly during the French Revolution.
+The dead were buried here only a few years later during the French Revolution.
 Notable names like Jean-Paul Marat, a known pamphleteer and radical Revolutionary, and Maximilien de Robespierre, who not only influenced the Revolution but the Reign of Terror that followed!

-There were also plaques full of religious and poetic text added for tourists to view while among their ancestors and predecessors to encourage self-reflection.
+Plaques were also full of religious and poetic text added for tourists to view while among their ancestors and predecessors to encourage self-reflection.

 The Catacombs of Today

-Today, visitors have access to about one mile’s worth of this underground labyrinth of death.
+Today, visitors can access about one mile’s worth of this underground labyrinth of death.
 And it is quite a sight to behold.
 It’s one thing to visit a cemetery with its gravestones and epitaphs.
-It’s definitely another to see all the remains of the dead with your own eyes.
+It’s another to see all the remains of the dead with your own eyes.